-If your account is inactivated at any time your child will be immediately withdrawn from school and not eligible for reenrollment.
+If your account is inactivated at any time it will incur a \$50 inactivation fee and your child may be immediately withdrawn from school and not eligible for reenrollment.
 There will not be any exceptions to this policy.

 Installment Payments Through Facts Management